beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

 Where Did We Get Cosmos?

-Spanish monks found this charming flower in Mexico and used them in Missionary gardens.
+Spanish monks found this charming flower in Mexico and used it in Missionary gardens.
 It is native to much of the Americas, ranging from North America to as far north as Washington.
 It also lives in Central and South America, as far south as Paraguay.
 The pretty flower has traveled with people and is now naturalized in places as diverse as Italy, the West Indies, South Africa, and Asia.

 These monks led adventurous and rough lives, but they did have classical educations.
 They found the regular form of the flower to be harmonious.
 They gave it the Greek word for order and harmony in the universe.